The White Rabbit Project

 The main features of the White Rabbit Network are:

 The high accuracy of synchronization in White Rabbit is achieved by extending the Precision Time Protocol (PTP, IEEE 1588-2008).
-This extension has been incorporated into the new revision of IEEE 1588 standard by the P1588 Working Group.
-Once the revised standard is published (expected by 2019), White Rabbit will become the High Accuracy Delay Request-Response Default PTP Profile.
+This extension has been incorporated into the new revision of IEEE 1588 standard by the P1588 Working Group, see the White Rabbit Standardization project for more details.

 Detailed information on White Rabbit can be found under the following links: